gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 |    Missing Param Type #N-1    |     Missing Param Type #N     |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #sctp-Crypto-init-chunk-missing-protected title="ERROR Missing Protected Association Paramater" artwork-align="center"}
+{: #sctp-DTLS-init-chunk-missing-protected title="ERROR Missing Protected Association Paramater" artwork-align="center"}

 Note: Cause Length is equal to the number of missing parameters 8 + N
 * 2 according to {{RFC9260}}, section 3.3.10.2.
 Also the Protection
 Association ID may be present in any of the N missing params, no order
 implied by the example in
-{{sctp-Crypto-init-chunk-missing-protected}}.
+{{sctp-DTLS-init-chunk-missing-protected}}.

 ## Error in Protection {#eprotect}

-A new Error Type is defined for Crypto Chunk, it's used for any
+A new Error Type is defined for DTLS Chunk, it's used for any
 error related to the Protection mechanism described in this
 document and has a structure that allows detailed information
 to be added as extra causes.